-Self-employed persons pay an additional 4% of their total contribution amount for administrative costs.
+Self-employed persons pay an additional 3.6% of their total contribution amount for administrative costs.

-Employer: 3.8% of payroll for old-age and survivors and 0.75% of payroll for disability, plus an additional 4% of the total contribution amount for administrative costs.
+Employer: 3.8% of payroll for old-age and survivor benefits and 0.75% of payroll for disability benefits, plus an additional 3.6% of the total contribution amount for administrative costs.